Python Logic for Detecting MCL Exceedances in Real Time

 3. Unit standardization.
 Sensor outputs are converted to EPA reporting units (mg/L or µg/L) through a deterministic conversion table.
 Calibration events are tagged with a calibration_flag so that maintenance-induced spikes do not trigger compliance violations.

-Normalized payloads are buffered in a message broker such as Redis Streams or Apache Kafka.
-Python consumers pull micro-batches over 1-to-5-second windows, keeping evaluation latency low while preserving ordering and at-least-once delivery for downstream audit logging.
+Normalized payloads are then pulled by Python consumers in 1-to-5-second micro-batches, keeping evaluation latency low while preserving ordering and at-least-once delivery for downstream audit logging.
+Where those micro-batches are heavy, offload them to the workers described in Async Batch Processing Setup.

 import logging